 The collector characteristic curve shows the behavior of the transistor.
 To get these curves we bias a BJT transistor with a variable power supply and change the VBB and VCC.
-By variating these voltages, either transistor PN junctions may be forward or reverse biased.
+By variating these voltages, either transistor PN junctions may be forward or reverse-biased.
 Based on the condition of the BJT transistor junction biasing, the transistor can operate in four regions of operation.

 Transistor Regions of Operation